ExcelFunctions.net Logo

 This gives the probability that there will be a specified number of failures before a required number of successes is achieved.

-For example, given the the probability of 50%, that the toss of a coin will land on heads, the Negbinomdist function will calculate the probability that you will toss 10 tails before you toss 12 heads.
+For example, given the probability of 50%, that the toss of a coin will land on heads, the Negbinomdist function can be used to calculate the probability that you will toss 10 tails before you toss 12 heads.

 NEGBINOMDIST( number_f, number_s, probability_s )

-If the values input for the number_f and number_s arguments are decimal numbers, they are truncated to integers by Excel.
+Note that, if decimal values are entered for the number_f and number_s arguments, these are truncated to integers by Excel.

 Negbinomdist Function Examples

-The chart on the right shows the Negative Binomial Distribution Function for the probability that x tails will be tossed before the toss of a coin results in 12 tossed heads.
+The above chart on the right shows the Negative Binomial Distribution Function for the probability that the toss of a coin will result in exactly x tails before 12 tossed heads.

 The spreadsheets below show the Excel Negbinomdist function used to evaluate this function for three different values of x.